Launch Anxiety is Normal

 It can be rooted in fear of failure or a lack of understanding of “what’s next?” – but it’s all based on this idea that anything less than perfect IS a failure.

 That’s Launch Anxiety.

-The best way to combat Launch Anxiety is to know that it will happen when you get started.
+The best way to combat Launch Anxiety is to know it will happen when you start.

-Once you are aware that it’s going to happen, you’ll know when it tries to prevent progress.
+Once you know it will happen, you’ll know when it tries to prevent progress.